joomla-framework/session/docs/classes/StorageInterface.md

 ### Set the Session Name

 The `setName` method is used to set the session name.
-In regular use, the `Session` object will inject the calculated session name into the storage object.
+In regular use, the `Joomla\Session\Session` object will inject the calculated session name into the storage object.

 ```php